 - Just-in-time delivery of materials to the point of use eliminates the need for on-site storage and double handling

 RDAEP is a full-service architectural, engineering and construction firm to help you optimize the construction process with lean principles.
-Our services include architecture, structural engineering, HVAC, plumbing, electrical engineering, and interior design.
+Our services include architecture, HVAC, plumbing, electrical engineering, interior design and structural engineering services.
 Call us on (860) 289-1100 or Contact Us for your design-built requirements.